abdulbaqi/abdulbaqi.github.io/_posts/2018-03-18-wrok-islam.md

 Weather is another factor that contributes to productivity and work.
 The best places are in the middle of earth where the weather is moderate between cold and hot, and between too rainy and too dry, and between too much daylight and too little day light.
 That is the middle east and locations surrounding it.
 It is no wonder then that Islam started from the **mother of villages** (that is *Makkah*) and Allah knew that people coming from such a place are the most productive and are most suitable among mankind to build a civilization on earth.

 The best time for productivity is in the early hours after sun-rising.
 It is the time when the mind is fresh and body is ready to yield its best after a good night sleep.
-Read this hadith narrated by Sakh al-Ghamdi (in books of Tabrani, Ahman, Darmi, Abu-Dawood, Tirmidhi, and al-Bani branded this hadith as Saheed):
+Read this hadith narrated by Sakhr al-Ghamdi (in books of Tabrani, Ahmad, Darmi, Abu-Dawood, Tirmidhi, and al-Albani branded this hadith as Saheeh):

 > O Allah, bless my Ummah in its early morning times

 Islam always reminds people of the overarching responsibility to make progress on this earth and build the civilization.
 The monetary reward is only a secondary to this primary objective.
 This fits well with the concept of hereafter.
 Whenever a person does something good, then his wages is already paid with compounding factors in the world hereafter.
-Think about this wonderful hadith that is narrated by Ahmad, Bukhari (in his book *al-adab al-mufrad), Abd ibn Humaid and al-Bazzar, by Anas ibn malik, the Prophet peace be upon him said:
+Think about this wonderful hadith that is narrated by Ahmad, Bukhari (in his book *al-adab al-mufrad*), Abd ibn Humaid and al-Bazzar, by Anas ibn malik, the Prophet peace be upon him said:

 > if the doomsday (was about to) start while some of you was holding a baby palm tree, then if it is possible for him to implant it before the doomsday starts then let him do it.